RayKruger/ME592_Paper_Code/README.md

-# UNet for Instance Cell Segmentation on Pytorch
+# UNet for Lane Detction on Pytorch

-This project aims to perform well at instance segmentation on the BBBC006 cells dataset.
-We tested UNet over several configurations including the loss function, evaluation function and the datasets.

 ## Getting Started